trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/package-management-via-ethpm.md

 ### Package configuration

-Like NPM, configuration options for EthPM go in a separate JSON file called `ethpm.json`.
+Like NPM, configuration options for ethPM go in a separate JSON file called `ethpm.json`.
 This file sits alongside your Truffle configuration and gives Truffle all the information it needs to publish your package.
 You can see a full list of available options in the [Configuration](/docs/advanced/configuration) section.

 File: `ethpm.json`